-The final sample of Loved One of the Caregivers included 84 individuals, of which n=40 were the loved one of caregiver advisors and n=44 were the loved one of non-advising caregivers.
+The final sample of Loved One of the Caregivers included 84 individuals, of which n=40 were the loved one of past caregiver advisors and n=58 were the loved one of potential caregiver advisors.

 Table 3.
 Demographics of Caregivers with a Loved One Living with a Mental Illness